|OT-024: Keyboarding, Credits = 3|

 Advanced course in transcribing medical documents from sound files using word processing software and foot pedal.
 Students develop skills by learning and applying correct number format, capitalization, punctuation, and abbreviations in the medical documents.
 Prerequisite: OT 115.
 Recommended: BUS 136 and OT 125.

-Introduction to word processing taught in conjunction with formatting theory for business documents.
+Document processing using MS Word taught in conjunction with formatting theory for business documents.
 Continued development of keyboarding speed and accuracy is provided.
-Ability to key by touch required to enroll.
+Ability to key by touch at a minimum of 30 WPM is required to enroll.

 Introduces and develops advanced formatting and word processing functions for the creation of business documents.
 Continued development of keyboarding speed and accuracy as well as proofreading and editing skills is provided.
 Prerequisite: OT 125.